 That mindset has changed.
 Millions of Americans now rely on Social Security to fund their retirements, not to supplement savings.
-According to American Association of Retired Persons (AARP) research, nearly 90 percent of older Americans receive Social Security benefits, and a quarter of those beneficiaries get 90 percent or more of their retirement income from them.
+According to AARP research, nearly 90 percent of older Americans receive Social Security benefits, and a quarter of those beneficiaries get 90 percent or more of their retirement income from them.
 As a whole, retirees get 40 percent of their retirement income from Social Security.
 Lynch says that while most of his younger clients seem to be putting enough away for retirement, many of his older clients haven’t.
 “They are in real trouble,” he adds.

-There’s a way to head off the looming crisis, thankfully.
+There’s a way to head off the looming generation war, thankfully.
 Private retirement accounts.
 These can satisfy both those who rely on the insurance component of the system and those who are increasingly unhappy forking over large chunks of their income for paltry returns.
-Payroll taxes, instead of being frittered away by Congress, go into individually-owned accounts that are invested in capital assets, such as stocks and bonds.
-This solves the two most glaring problems with the current system: When your payroll tax money is in an account that you own, the government can’t use it for its groundbreaking grasshopper research; and when you invest in capital assets, you get a much better rate of return on your money.
+The idea is to set up the system such that payroll taxes, instead of being frittered away by Congress, go into individually-owned accounts that are invested in capital assets, such as stocks and bonds.
+This solves the two most glaring problems with the current system: when your payroll tax money is in an account that you own, the government can’t use it for its ground-breaking grasshopper research; and when you invest in capital assets, you get a much better rate of return on your money.